m2dsupsdlclass/lectures-labs/README.md

-## Slides and Jupyter notebooks for the Deep Learning class
+# Deep Learning course: lecture slides and lab notebooks

-This class is currently being given at [Master Datascience Paris Saclay](http://datascience-x-master-paris-saclay.fr)
+This course is being taught at as part of [Master Datascience Paris Saclay](http://datascience-x-master-paris-saclay.fr)

 <p style="text-align: center">